 - ½ teaspoons Ground Cinnamon

-No surprises in this straightforward Bisquick coffee cake recipe.
-To start, you’ll need a 9-inch round cake pan, a mixing bowl, and a rubber spatula.
+There are no surprises in this straightforward Bisquick coffee cake recipe.
+You’ll need a 9-inch round cake pan, a mixing bowl, and a rubber spatula to start.

 - Preheat your oven.
 First, set your oven to 400℉ (205℃).
 Then, grease a 9-inch cake pan with butter or nonstick cooking spray.

 - Mix the cake.
-Add ⅔ cup Bisquick baking mix, ⅔ cup milk, 1 large egg, and ¼ teaspoon ground cinnamon to a medium mixing bowl and combine well.
+Add 2 cups Bisquick baking mix, 2 tablespoons sugar, ⅔ cup milk, 1 large egg, and ¼ teaspoon ground cinnamon to a medium mixing bowl and combine well.
 Then, spread the batter evenly over the bottom of your prepared cake pan.

 - Mix the streusel topping.
 In a separate, clean mixing bowl, combine ⅔ cup Bisquick baking mix, ⅔ cup brown sugar, 4 tablespoons butter, and ½ teaspoon ground cinnamon.
 Use a fork or pastry blender to mix and create a crumbly texture.

 - Add the topping layer.
 Layer the topping evenly over the cake batter.
-Then, use a butter knife to drag a criss-crossed or tic-tac-toe pattern a few times.
+If desired, you can use a butter knife to drag a criss-crossed or tic-tac-toe pattern a few times.
 This blends some of the streusel into the coffee cake batter.

 - Bake.
 Move the pan into the oven on the center rack and bake for about 25 minutes.
 If you stick a toothpick in the middle, it should come out clean.